kayp/ecs-bluegreen-deployment/README.md

 ```
 5. <b> Update the image in the ECR Repo </b> - Repeat the docker container creation steps with a different doccker file.
 In this case we have httpd vs nginix

+6. Push files taskdef.json and appspec.json to the Codecommit repo created earlier (Step-4).
+Refer [AWS Documentation](https://docs.aws.amazon.com/codepipeline/latest/userguide/tutorials-ecs-ecr-codedeploy.html#tutorials-ecs-ecr-codedeploy-deployment) for further details.

+Instructions for commiting code to AWS Code Commit are available [here](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-ssh-unixes.html)

-6. <b> Release Change in the Code Pipeline </b> Release the change in the code pipeline.
+7. <b> Release Change in the Code Pipeline </b> Release the change in the code pipeline.
 The final product should appear as shopwn below.

   -  The CodePipeline <br> ![CodePipeline](documents/images/Pipeline-BG-2.JPG)